 But absence made the heart grow fonder.
 I missed talking about the region, thinking about the city, and pottering around the ol’ website at NewcastleOnHunter.com that had become part of my life… just doing stuff.

-The focus this time is less newsy and more civic and community (charity, council, citizenry), and space (images of streets, vistas, art) and structure – yes, the buildings) in article and in photograph.
+The focus this time is less newsy or opinionated and more empahasis on civic and community (charity, council, citizenry), space (images of streets, vistas, art) and structure – yes, the buildings) in article and in photograph.

 Plus as much history as we can scrape up.
 Novocastrians seem to love history.

 Expect lot’s more photographs, some rendered to ‘art.’
 And panoramas.
 Too many panoramas is never enough.